-TE Anatoxal Berna
+TE Anatoxal Berna (Intramuscular, Injection)

-Uses For TE Anatoxal Berna
+Uses for TE Anatoxal Berna

 Tetanus Toxoid is used to prevent tetanus (also known as lockjaw).
 Tetanus is a serious illness that causes convulsions (seizures) and severe muscle spasms that can be strong enough to cause bone fractures of the spine.
 Tetanus causes death in 30 to 40 percent of cases.